Bahalda: Administration

 It has a police station, Tahsildar office, block offices, post office, and forest office.
-There are also a number of banks, including branches of the Bank of India, State Bank of India, Bandhan Bank, Mayurbhanj central co-operative bank, and the Odisha Gramya Bank.
-Local schools include a government high school, a girls' high school, and Ananda Marga, a private primary school.
+There are also a number of banks, including branches of the Bank of India, State Bank of India, Bandhan Bank, Mayurbhanj central co-operative bank, Axis bank and the Odisha Gramya Bank.
+Local schools include a government high school, a girls' high school, and Ananda Marga, St. Michael, St. Xavier school, Sararaswati sisu Niketan and kids play school a private play school.

 Demographics

 The majority of the population in the area are tribals, predominantly Ho and Santals.
 The town has a small marketplace and weekly haat.
 It is one of the gateways to Jharkhand state.
 Annual sports are popular, which is celebrated at par with the festivals.

 Transport

 It is connected with the state capital Bhubaneswar by bus which are plied during the night.
 The nearest railway station is Bahalda Rd on Tata-Badampahar rail route.

 Temples

 Kichakeswari Temple is sited in Bahalda, the capital of Mayurbhanj kingdom in the 14th century.
 It lies at a distance of 97 km from Baripada.
 Dedicated to Goddess Kichakeswari, the temple is known for its architectural beauty.